-In October 2018, we completed our IPO.
-We sold and issued 9,400,000 shares of common stock at a price to the public of \$10.00 per share.
+In connection with our IPO in 2018, we sold and issued 9,400,000 shares of common stock at a price to the public of \$10.00 per share.
 The aggregate net proceeds from our IPO, inclusive of the partial over-allotment option exercise, were \$83.5 million after deducting underwriting discounts and commissions and other offering costs.